jarrod-west/silver-dollar/README.md

 * `pre-push` - run prettier and lint in sequence.
 This is run as a hook on `git push`

-# TODO:
+### TODO:

-* Restrict URL to only search results ("/s-*", maybe?)
+* Improve efficiency by restricting the acted-on URL to only search pages
-* Github action to auto-deploy?
+* Utilise github actions to automatically create releases
-* Multi-browser PARTIAL
-* Better logging
+* Improve logging using a proper logger and better standards